-In response to your offer, the homeowner may accept, reject, counteroffer.
+In response to your offer, the homeowner may accept, reject, or counteroffer.
 This typically kicks off the negotiations process, which is not unusual and another area where your real estate agent becomes invaluable.

 7. Get an appraisal and home inspection

 An appraisal is an assessment of how much a home is worth.
 You must have an appraisal done with a mortgage loan because a lender can’t lend more than the home is worth.
-Therefore, it’s important to have your home appraise for at or slightly more than what you offered.
+Therefore, it’s important to have your home appraised for at or slightly more than what you offered.
 This is another reason that using an experienced real estate agent is important.

 Inspections are different from appraisals in that they are designed to identify any specific problems in the home.
-They will inspect the foundation, electrical systems, the roof, appliances, and a variety of other areas to ensure there are no surprises after you close on your home.
+They will inspect the foundation, electrical systems, roof, appliances, and a variety of other areas to ensure there are no surprises after you close on your home.